RedPitaya/RedPitaya/doc/appsFeatures/examples/acqRF-exm1.rst

     SOCKET_write(tcpipObj,'ACQ:TRIG:LEV 0');

+    // there is an option to select coupling when using SIGNALlab 250-12
+    // SOCKET_write(tcpipObj,'ACQ:SOUR1:COUP AC'); // enables AC coupling on channel 1

+    // by default LOW level gain is selected
+    // SOCKET_write(tcpipObj,'ACQ:SOUR1:GAIN LV'); // user can switch gain using this command

     // Set trigger delay to 0 samples
     // 0 samples delay set trigger to center of the buffer
     // Signal on your graph will have trigger in the center (symmetrical)